ucldc/rikolti/adrs/serverless.md

 ### Status

-Decided, open to revisiting as more information becomes available.
+Decided.
+Open to revisiting if/when new significant information arrives.

 ## Details